baltsaros/school19_experience/piscine/README.md

 ## **Description**
 Selection stage for 19.
 Done online in September 2021.
-During the piscine I completed both shell projects, rush 00 and C project 00-08.
+During the piscine I validated both shell projects, rush 00 and C project 00-08.
 Other C projects I completed after the piscine, so I don't know whether they are correct or not.

 ## **Results**
 **_Shell 00_**: 100%